bigbluebutton/bigbluebutton/bigbluebutton-tests/gns3/README.md

    This step adds the GUI packages to the Ubuntu 20 cloud image and creates a new cloud image used for the test clients.
    It takes about half an hour.

-1. Upload the GUI image to the gns3 server using NPDC's `GNS3/upload-image.py`
+1. Upload the resulting GUI image to the gns3 server using NPDC's `GNS3/upload-image.py`

 1. Finally, build the BigBlueButton project in gns3 with `./gns3-bbb.py focal-260`